jondavid-black/blackboard/README.md

-# Whiteboard
+# Blackboard

-A prototype whiteboard application built with [Flet](https://flet.dev/) (Flutter for Python).
+A prototype blackboard application built with [Flet](https://flet.dev/) (Flutter for Python).
 This application allows users to draw on a canvas using different tools like a pen and select shapes.

 ## Features